AumitLeon/fast-api-gunicorn-load-test/README.md

 # Load Test Simulation with Fast API, Gunicorn, and Uvicorn Workers

 ## Prequisites
-This project requires yarb, poetry with python 3.10, and docker.
+This project requires yarn, poetry with python 3.10, and docker.

 ## Load testing
 Run `yarn docker:build` to to build the test app.